MultifoldLauncher/rfcs/specification/0001-multifold.instance.json.md

 ## Rationale and Alternatives

-There is no good alternatives to creating a custom format, due to the nature of how MultiFold is designed.
+There are no good alternatives to creating a custom format, due to the nature of how MultiFold is designed.

 ## Inspiration